flashbots/builder-playground/README.md

 - `--latest-fork`: Enable the latest fork at startup
 - `--use-reth-for-validation`: Use Reth EL for block validation in mev-boost.
-- `--secondary-builder`: Port to use for a secondary builder (enables the internal cl-proxy proxy)
+- `--secondary-el`: Port to use for a secondary el (enables the internal cl-proxy proxy)
 - `--use-native-reth`: Run the Reth EL binary on the host instead of docker (recommended to bind to the Reth DB)

 ### OpStack Recipe